russhustle/leetpattern/docs/md/0973_k_closest_points_to_origin.md

-## 973. K Closest Points To Origin
+## 973. K Closest Points to Origin